wansom/commercejs-vuejs-checkout/README.md

 },
 ```

-And in our template fields, as mentioned, we will bind the data to the inputs:
+And in our template fields, as mentioned, we will bind the data to each of the `v-model` attributes in the input elements.
+The inputs will be pre-filled with the state data we created above.

 ```html
 <form class="checkout__form">